kristynrb/WDI-Folder-Script/README.md

 2) .gitignore file

+3) a project folders with project subfolders (1-4)

-3) Unit Folders
+4) Unit Folders
 - Directories for unit_1 through unit 5
  <br>
 ![Image of unit folders](img/unit.png)
 <br>

-4) Week and Day Folders
+5) Week and Day Folders
  - Directories for the week and days of each unit.
 Ex: In unit_1, there are directories for w1d1 through w5d5.
 <br>
 ![Image of subfolders](img/week_day.png)
 <br>

  Note: You can change the *weeks* that you need for each unit in the code by modifying the numbers between the `w{}` inside the specific unit's code in the following two lines:

   `mkdir unit_$unit/w{1..4}d{1..5}`